 2 The Company provides medical insurance coverage for all of its full-time employees, including the Named Executive Officers.
 Beginning February 1, 2019, the Company contributes \$500 towards the full-time employee's health care premiums, except the CEO, which the Company pays 100%.
 The Company pays \$500 per month of the applicable premium and the employee pays the remaining balance of the premium.

 Vision insurance is also offered to all of its full-time employees, including the Named Executive Officers.
 The employee is responsible for 100% of the applicable premium.

 - 3 The Company provides all full-time employees, including the Named Executive Officers, with a \$10,000 term life insurance policy.
 The premium for this coverage is paid entirely by the Company. - 4 The Company provides all full-time employees, including the Named Executive Officers, long-term disability insurance with a monthly benefit in the amount of 60% of monthly salary up to a maximum of \$10,000 per month.
 The premium for this coverage is paid entirely by the Company after one year of employment with the Company. - 5 The Company offers short-term disability insurance coverage to all of its full-time employees, including the Named Executive Officers.
 The employee is responsible for 100% of the applicable premium. - 6 The Company maintains an annual sales contest that rewards certain employees with a trip at Company expense.
 All of the Named Executive Officers participate in this program.
-Neither Mr. Marohn nor Ms. Malson attended the fiscal 2019 annual sales trip.
-There was no annual sales trip during fiscal 2018. - 7 The Company provides Company vehicles to its branch managers, regional managers and other key personnel.
-Effective December 2017, the Company ceased providing Company vehicles to its Named Executive Officers. - 8 Effective December 2017, the Company ceased covering certain country club membership costs for the CEO. - 9 The Company's employment agreements with the Named Executive Officers provide for certain change of control and severance benefits as described elsewhere in this Proxy Statement and Information Circular.
+Mr. Marohn and Ms. Nashtatik attended the Fiscal 2020 annual sales trip.
+Neither Mr. Marohn nor Ms. Malson attended the Fiscal 2019 annual sales trip. - 7 The Company provides Company vehicles to its branch managers, regional managers and other key personnel.
+Effective December 2017, the Company ceased providing Company vehicles to its Named Executive Officers. - 8 The Company's employment agreements with the Named Executive Officers provide for certain change of control and severance benefits as described elsewhere in this Proxy Statement and Information Circular.